-Series: The Human Fossil Record
+Series: The Human Fossil Record (20 entries)

 In this series, James Kidder provides an intriguing study on transitional fossils and the evolutionary history of modern humans.
 He begins by discussing the fossil record, explaining how new forms are classified.
 He then explains the physically distinguishing trait of humankind—bipedalism.
 From the discovery of Ardipithecus, the earliest known hominin, to the australopithecines, the most prolific hominin, Kidder focuses on the discovery, the anatomy, and the interpretation of these ancestral remains.

-Biblical and Scientific Shortcomings of Flood Geology
+Biblical and Scientific Shortcomings of Flood Geology, Part 3

-Series: Asa Gray and Charles Darwin Discuss Evolution and Design
+Series: Asa Gray and Charles Darwin Discuss Evolution and Design (5 entries)

 Many Christians believe that they face a painful choice-- either life was designed by God or it is an evolutionary product of natural selection.
 Charles Darwin himself believed in this dichotomy, and people ever since have felt the need to "choose sides".
 However, looking back at history, we find that one of Darwin's chief scientific colleagues, Asa Gray, did not share this perspective.
 In this three-part essay, part 1 charts the relationship of Asa Gray and Charles Darwin.
 Part 2 describes Darwin's struggle with the problem of natural evil and design in nature, and part 3 explores how Asa Gray was able to embrace evolution without rejecting the idea of design.